DeFiCh/defichain.com/content/dfi.en.md

       chart:
         initial_supply: Initial supply
         masternodes: Masternodes
-        defi_foundation: DeFi Foundation
+        defi_foundation: DeFiChain Foundation
         external_partners: External Partners
-        caption: Of the initial supply, 49% will be kept by the DeFi Foundation.
+        caption: Of the initial supply, 49% will be kept by the DeFiChain Foundation.
 The rest may be distributed to external partners, to fund the initial development.
       image: /static/svg/initial-token-distribution.svg
     acquiring:
       headline: Acquiring $DFI coins